ITT-25/assignment-07-touch-sensor-realdegrees/documentation.md

 ### 1.1 "Hardware"

 Since the FoV of the camera was unable to capture the entire surface of the plexiglass, I decided to draw a rectangle on a sheet of paper doubling as a diffuser.
 This also makes it a lot easier to assemble the setup since you only have to put the camera in the box and can then place the plexiglass with the paper on top of it and align the rectangle with the camera view when launching the program.
+**The physical rectangle is not used for any detection or calibration steps, it is purely for visual reference for the user!**

 ### 1.2 Calibration